maieul/ledmac/ISSUE_TEMPLATE.md

 <!-- Include these details:
 Does the problem happen only when combined with certain packages?
-Does the problem happen both in parallel typesetting and normal typesetting?-->
+Does the problem happen both in parallel typesetting and normal typesetting? -->